volume-trader/QuantowerKB/connections/connection-to-ctrader/how-to-connect-to-fxpro-via-quantower.md

 ![](../../.gitbook/assets/fxpro-direct-demo.png)

 * After creating a demo account, check the E-Mail that you used when registering your account.
-In the letter with subject **"Welcome to cTrader ID"** is your ID that will be used as a login in platforms Quantower and cTrader.
+In the letter with subject **"Welcome to cTrader ID"** is your ID that will be used as a login in platforms VT-Terminal and cTrader.
 Set the password for authorization by clicking on the **"Set Password"** button.

 ![](../../.gitbook/assets/set-password.png)

 {% hint style="info" %}
-To enter the Quantower platform, use the **cTrader ID** and **password** that you set in the previous step.
+To enter the VT-Terminal platform, use the **cTrader ID** and **password** that you set in the previous step.
 {% endhint %}

-* Before connecting for the first time through Quantower platform, you need to activate your account in the cTrader system.
+* Before connecting for the first time through VT-Terminal platform, you need to activate your account in the cTrader system.
 You can do it via FxPro **cTrader Web-based** platform [https://ct.fxpro.com/](https://ct.fxpro.com/)

 ![](../../.gitbook/assets/fxpro-ctrader-activation.png)